 Why You Should Set Up a Small Business Retirement Plan in Austin, TX

-The specific, financial-based advantages to your Austin, TX small business retirement plan is dependent upon which plan you set up.
+The particular, financial-based benefits for your Austin, TX small business retirement plan is dependent upon which plan you choose.
 However, a small business retirement plan, whichever one you choose, has universal benefits.
-60% of employees say that a retirement plan is a "very important" factor in job satisfaction, while employers also get tax breaks and can better attract and motivate employees.
-Companies and employees will both enjoy:
+Over half of employees say that a retirement plan is a "very important" factor in how good they feel at their present employment, while employers reap the benefits both during tax season and in office productivity.
+Below are some of the main benefits for both businesses and employees of establishing a small business retirement plan:

 Employee Benefits

-• They do not pay taxes on money they put in or investments gains until they take them out
+- They do not pay taxes on contributions or how the money grew until they withdraw them

 Business Benefits

-Do I Need a Financial Advisor in Austin, TX to Assist With My Small Business Retirement Plan?
+Why Should I Consult With a Financial Advisor in Austin, TX to Assist With My Small Business Retirement Plan?

-Opening small business retirement plans is complicated.
-While the federal government does not currently require any business to offer a retirement plan to employees, certain states require employers of a certain size to offer access to a retirement plan.
-Austin, TX retirement consultants that are experienced in helping business owners open retirement plans are usually needed to not only make sure the plan is right for you, but that you abide by evolving tax and business laws.
+Creating small business retirement plans is complicated.
+While the federal government does not currently require any employer to offer a retirement plan to employees, certain states require employers with a minimum number of employees to have a retirement plan.
+Austin, TX retirement consultants that are experienced in helping business owners set up retirement plans are usually needed to not only ensure you and your employees get the most out of your plan, but that you abide by ever-changing tax and business laws.

 As your Austin, TX retirement plan consultants for your small business, our financial planners will:

-• Help you decide which plan works best for you and your employees, and which financial institution should house the assets
+- Help you choose the best plan for you, and which financial institution should house the assets

-• Help educate your employees on your plan, its benefits, and how it can serve as a component to their continued financial health
+- Help educate your employees on your plan, its benefits, and how it can serve as a component to their continued financial journey

 Common Challenges and Solutions in Small Business Retirement Plans